gosub-com/Zurfur/README.md

 An array is the most primitive heap object.
 The array count is immutable, but elements are not.
 They are declared with `Array(count)` syntax, not with C# `[]type` syntax.  `[]type` translates to `Span<type>`.

+**TBD:** Make all arrays immutable?
+Strings are immutable, and that's very useful.
+If arrays are immutable, there would need to be a mutable version called `Buffer`.

 Arrays can be sliced.
 See `List` (below)